 - Baccalaureate degree from an accredited institution

 - Completed health professional program's prerequisites prior to matriculation

 - Minimum GPA of 3.0 - Recommended GPA 3.3 or above

-Applicants must submit an online application and these materials:
+To apply, submit an online application and include the following materials:

 - Transcripts from every post-secondary institution attended, whether or not a degree or certificate was granted.

-- Three letters of reference written by individuals who have worked with the applicant in an academic environment, and who are qualified to evaluate the applicant’s capacity for further advanced biomedical training.
+- Three letters of reference.
+Letters should be written by individuals who have worked with the applicant in an academic, clinical or laboratory environment, and who are qualified to evaluate the applicant’s capacity for advanced biomedical training.
+Applicants who have received a committee letter should submit the committee letter as one of the three required letters of references.

 - A personal statement indicating the student’s path to professional health science school, including a short description of any relevant research or service-related or pre-clinical activities.
 The statement should include a short essay describing a meaningful experience that helped shape the applicant’s path toward biomedical training.